 - Nizoral: which contains ketoconazole (medication)

 For treatment seborrhea on other parts of the body, daily washing with a mild cleanser containing 2% zinc pyrithione followed by a moisturizing lotion is recommended.
 Creams with salicylic acid and sulfur or coal tar can help to loosen scales on the body.

 It should be noted that oily, sebum-rich areas of the body other than the scalp can be treated by using the shampoos as lotions.
 Most shampoo instructions call for daily use.
 When scales have gone away and inflammation has decreased, most shampoos direct the patient to use them 2-3 time per week.
 The patient can adjust the frequency of use based on their needs.
 For loosening scales, the patient can use oil-based preparations.
 Wearing a swim cap can keep the oil in place while sleeping at night.

 Moisturizers, Lotions, and Creams for Seborrhea

 Using moisturizing lotions or creams after washing have been recommended in many reviews to reduce flaking and irritation.
 The creams most commonly referred to are:

 In conclusion, there are several positive notes about seborrheic dermatitis.
 A doctor or pharmacist can direct you to the most common medications, which can often be found over-the-counter.
 This also means the cost for treatment can be reasonable.
-Even though this can often be a long-lasting problem in adolescents and adults, these meds can control the symptoms well.
+Even though this can often be a long-lasting problem in adolescents and adults, these medicines can control the symptoms well.

 If symptoms do not get better with treatment, contact your doctor immediately because several other skin disorders can have similar symptoms, such as rosacea or psoriasis.